elbec-group/elbec.group/content/projects/en/teaching-innovation-project_pr5.md

 ---
 order: 12
 id: Pr5
-name: "Teaching innovation project: "
+name: "Teaching innovation project: Design and implementation of tasks to promote critical and reflective thinking on the teaching and learning of written language of the students of Primary Education Degree in the context of the digital portfolio "
 image: /public/images/projecte-1.png
 reference: .
 funding_agency: Programa Intern de Millora i Innovació Docent-Facultat de